debasish83/django_todo/movierater/README.md

 similar component library

-- For GCP and AWS Deployment of React/Django apps, idea is to use GCP App Engine / AWS Elastic Beanstalk using hosted mysql, use hosted services like task-queues, BQ/Redshift, bigtable/dynamo-db and ai-platform/sagemaker.
-If cost becomes a concern for BQ/Redshift then plan to use django, spark & tf on kubernetes.
+- For GCP and AWS Deployment of React/Django apps, idea is to use GCP App Engine / AWS Elastic Beanstalk using hosted mysql, use hosted services like pub-sub/kinesis, cloud-functions/aws-lambda for async processing, Bigquery/Redshift for datawarehouse, bigtable/dynamo-db for no-sql store and ai-platform/sagemaker for machine learning.
+If BQ/Redshift cost becomes a concern for then plan to use django, spark & tf on kubernetes.